cicdsummerschool/session-2/README.md

 This repository contains a Python script that prints "Hello, World!" to the console and an associated test suite.

-The pipeline for the project is made up of a few steps:
+The pipeline for the project is made up of a few steps that:

 - Checkout the code
 - Install dependencies